 Each of the Ring alarm sensors come with double-sided tape for mounting.
 This double-sided tape is the easiest way to mount these Ring sensors, but it might not be the best when it comes to home security.

 Plenty of users reported that the double-sided table loses its adhesion overtime.
-This causes their Ring alarm sensors to fall to the floor which is less than ideal placement for an alarm sensor.
+This causes their Ring Alarm accessories to fall to the floor which is less than ideal placement for an alarm sensor.

 The adhesive on this tape also has trouble sticking to certain paints as well as masonry.
 The tape can also be knocked off easily by children, pets, or even an especially clever would-be thief.
 All of these reasons come together for the reason why mounting your Ring alarm sensors with screws is just a better choice for home security.

-Let’s take a look at everything you would need to mount your Ring alarm sensor is using screws.
+Let’s take a look at everything you would need to mount your Ring alarm sensor in using screws.